Teach2Breach/Tempest/conduit/readme.md

 Conduit is a Terminal User Interface (TUI) application that allows you to connect to an Anvil server, build implants (imps), issue tasks, and retrieve data from connected imps.
 This tool provides a user-friendly interface for managing and interacting with Anvil implants.

+##### Known Issues

+- As of 10.07.2024, there is an issue with the TUI not properly updating on some terminals when the window is resized.
+A temp workaround is to press F1 on your keyboard which will clear the terminal and refresh the TUI.
+I'm still working on a fix for this.
+See devlog and issue #10 for more details.

 ##### Features

 - Connect to Anvil server securely